 How to Change the Volume of Audio in Premiere Pro?

-Change the volume of audio in the Audio Track Mixer
+Change the Audio Volume in the Audio Track Mixer in Premiere Pro

 In Premiere Pro, you are usually working on different audio tracks.